thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 #### emit

-You can emit event to the current socket in Action through `this.emit`, like:
+You can emit event to the current socket in Action through `this.emit`:

 ```js
 export default class extends think.controller.base {